Alberta Highway 49

 Alberta Provincial Highway No. 49, commonly referred to as Highway 49, is a highway in northwestern Alberta, Canada.
-It runs east-west from the British Columbia border to Donnelly, and then north-south to Valleyview.
+It runs east–west from the British Columbia border to Donnelly, and then north–south to Valleyview.
 Highway 49 has a total length of 266 km.

 The portion of Highway 49 from Donnelly to the British Columbia is also known as the Spirit River Highway.
 It also comprises the westernmost segment of Alberta's portion of the Northern Woods and Water Route.
 After Donnelly, the Northern Woods and Water Route continues eastward along Highway 2 and then Highway 55.
-Its southernmost section, between Highway 2 and Highway 43, is designated as a core route of Canada's National Highway System.
+Its southernmost section, between Highway 2 and Highway 43, is part of Alberta's Arctic Corridor and is designated as a core route of Canada's National Highway System.

 Route description

 Highway 49 begins at the Alberta/British Columbia border (where it continues as British Columbia Highway 49 to the City of Dawson Creek) 8 km west of the locality of Bay Tree and is part of the Northern Woods and Water Route.
 The highway passes through Bay Tree, the locality of Gordondale, the Town of Spirit River, before intersecting Highway 2 in the Village of Rycroft.
 The highway continues east, passing by the hamlets of Wanham, Eaglesham, Tangent, and Watino before crossing the Smoky River.
 The highway then passes by the Village of Girouxville and the Town of Falher before again intersecting Highway 2, approximately 2 km (1 mi) west of the Village of Donnelly.

 At the Highway 2 intersection, known locally as the 'Donnelly Corner', Highway 49 turns south and becomes part of a core route of Canada's National Highway System while the Northern Woods and Water Route continues eastward along Highway 2.
 The highway passes Guy and New Fish Creek before entering Valleyview and terminating at an intersection with Highway 43.